On Atomic Registers and Randomized Consensus in M&M Systems: Model outline

 \end{definition}

-Graph $G$ induces the uniform m\&m system $\mathcal{S}_{G}$ where processes can communicate by message passing (via reliable asynchronous communication links), and also by shared memory as follows: for each process $p_i$, and every neighbour $p_j$ of $p_i$ in $G$ (including $p_i$) there is a SWMR register $R_i[p_j]$ that can be written by $p_j$ and read by every neighbour of $p_i$ in $G$ (including~$p_i$).
-Intuitively, the registers $R_i[*]$ are physically located in the DRAM of the host of $p_i$, and every neighbour of $p_i$ can access these registers over its connection to $p_i$ (shown as an edge of $G$).\footnote{As we mentioned in the introduction, we assume that the crash of $p_i$ does not prevent the neighbours~of~$p_i$ from accessing the shared registers $R_i[*]$.}
+The graph $G$ induces the uniform m\&m system $\mathcal{S}_{G}$ where processes can communicate by message passing (via reliable asynchronous communication links), and also by shared memory as follows: for each process $p_i$, and every neighbour $p$ of $p_i$ in $G$ (including $p_i$) there is an atomic SWMR register $R_i[p]$ that can be written by $p$ and read by every neighbour of $p_i$ in~$G$ (including~$p_i$).
+We can think of the registers $R_i[*]$ as being physically located in the DRAM of the host of $p_i$, and every neighbour of $p_i$ accessing these registers over its RDMA connection to $p_i$ (which is modeled by an edge of $G$).\footnote{As we mentioned in the introduction, we assume that the crash of $p_i$ does not prevent the neighbours~of~$p_i$ from accessing the shared registers $R_i[*]$.}